playcanvas/blog/_posts/2014-06-27-playcanvas-update-27-06-14.markdown

 ### PlayCanvas Projects

-Some members of the PlayCanvas Community made real strides in their [projects](https://playcanvas.com/play) too.
-Check out [this](http://apps.playcanvas.com/rerofumi/tamaaanya/tamaaanya) great game by PlayCanvas user Rerofumi.
-Also PlayCanvas Senior Engineer [Maks](https://blog.playcanvas.com/meet-the-playcanvas-team-maksims-mihejevs/)' award winning colorTanks had a facelift too, give it a try [here](http://tanks.moka.co/).
+Some members of the PlayCanvas Community made real strides with their [projects](https://playcanvas.com/explore/active) too.
+Check out [this](https://playcanv.as/p/thL3phaK/) great game by PlayCanvas user [rerofumi](https://playcanvas.com/user/rerofumi).

 [![Tamaaanya](/assets/media/Tamaanya.jpg)](/assets/media/Tamaanya.jpg)
-<br>_One of your five a day: 'Tamaaanya' a cute carrot munching game made by PlayCanvas user Rerofumi_
+<br>_One of your five a day: 'Tamaaanya' a cute carrot munching game made by PlayCanvas user rerofumi_

+Also, PlayCanvas Senior Engineer [Max](https://blog.playcanvas.com/meet-the-playcanvas-team-maksims-mihejevs/) gave his award winning game colorTanks a facelift too.
+Give it a try [here](https://tanx.io/)!

 ### Stay In The Loop